-- Adorkable: His "adjustments" to being in the future and style of clothing.
+- Endearingly Dorky: His "adjustments" to being in the future and style of clothing.
 Too precious.

-- All-Loving Hero: Lewis's dream of inventing doesn't just stem from his love of it, but also how he wants to make the world a better place.
+- All-Loving Hero: Lewis' dream of inventing doesn't just stem from his love of it, but also how he wants to make the world a better place.

 - Badass Adorable: Has his sweet Adorkable moments and is a brilliant inventor.

-- Badass Bookworm: His peanut butter and jelly sandwich gun, the memory scanner, fixing the time machine, eventually building Carl the robot, and the other numerous inventions he's done in the future with the Robinson Industries.
+- Badass Bookworm: His peanut butter and jelly sandwich gun, the memory scanner, fixing the time machine, eventually building Carl the robot, and the other numerous inventions he's made in the future with Robinson Industries.

 - Badass Pacifist: Lewis manages to to stop Doris by simply saying the words, "I am never going to invent you."

 - Child Prodigy: He is ridiculously intelligent.
 Obviously he develops into a Teen Genius, as he ends up graduating from college at fourteen.

 - Doorstop Baby: His birth mother left him on the doorstep of the orphanage that he would grow up in for 12 years.

 - Dumb Blonde: Inverted.
-Lewis is a blonde who also happens to be one of the smartest characters Disney has ever made.
+Lewis is a blond who also happens to be one of the smartest characters Disney has ever made.

 - Future Badass: What he becomes in the future as Cornelius.
 Many of the inventions he's built have really helped people.
 Lewis even learns he has his own invention company.

 - Hair of Gold, Heart of Gold: Lewis is a blond, dorky Nice Guy.

 - Happily Adopted: By Dr. Krunklehorn and her husband.
-The trope gets more cemented, when after the couple surprise Lewis with his new room, he runs to hug them.
+The trope gets more cemented when after the couple surprises Lewis with his new room, he runs to hug them.
 A family group hug follows.

 - Heartwarming Orphan: He doesn't stop hoping that he will get adopted.
 Which he does.